valT-800/AL-project-upgrade/README.md

 At first you will be asked to enter affix.
 Command will add provided affix to all object names, table extension fields and procedures, pageextension actions and procedures, report layouts.

 ⚠️ **Warning:** Command won't add affix to pageextension custom fields, this action does `SPLN: Add Suffix part 2.
 Resolve errors` and `SPLN: Add Prefix part 2.
 Resolve errors`.
+Affix won't be added correctly if it will have special characters except space or underscore(_).

 💡 **Tip:** Before running this command would recommend to run first `AZ AL Dev Tools: Remove 'with' usage category from Active Project` or at least remove "NoImplicitWith" feature from manifest file (app.json) to make step 2 be more accurate in resolving erros.